1j01/diverge/README.md

 or by browsing paths only suggested paths via mouse/pen/touch/whatever.

-Similar paths that don't quite match could be lined up "magnetically", as in this crude ASCII-art attempt to communicate the idea:
+Similar paths that don't quite match could be lined up "magnetically";
+here's some crude ASCII-art to try to communicate the idea:

 	The quick fox jumped at the opportunity
 	The qui   fox jumps     the